 In subrogation law, it is important to identify as many parties as possible that may be responsible for damages that have occurred.
 Minors sometimes cause damage to person or property, either intentionally or accidentally.
 When a minor child causes harm, looking to the parents is a natural first step to see if they are responsible for the tortious acts of their children.

 However, there are limitations to these statutes.
 Some states enact limits based on a condition, such as the age of the child, or even a requirement that child live with the parent.
 Many states, like Maryland, limit damages to a dollar figure that parents can be liable for.
 There are a few states, such as Hawaii, where such liability is unlimited.

 Subrogating insurance companies should also look to sponsorship statutes, which create vicarious liability for parents.
-These are specific statutes that address when parents vouch for financial responsibility when co-signing for a minor child to obtain their driver’s license.
+These are specific statutes that address when parents vouch for financial responsibility when co-signing for a minor child to obtain their driver’s permit.